pbarber/ni-covid-tweets/README.md

 * cumVaccinationFirstDoseUptakeByPublishDatePercentage
 * cumVaccinationSecondDoseUptakeByPublishDatePercentage

-## Tests
+## Tests and cases

-Tests data is taken from the daily Excel [downloads](https://www.health-ni.gov.uk/articles/covid-19-daily-dashboard-updates) of the NI Department of Health (DoH) dashboard.
-The information presented is taken from the `Summary Tests` tab.
+Tests and cases (aka positive tests) data is taken from the daily Excel [downloads](https://www.health-ni.gov.uk/articles/covid-19-daily-dashboard-updates) of the NI Department of Health (DoH) dashboard.
+The information presented is taken from the `Summary Tests`, `Deaths`, `Admissions` and `Discharges` tabs.

+The bot runs an exponential curve fitting model, using a 9-day window over the 7-day case average, to calculate the current growth rate of cases.

 Note that the DoH daily data is, in my opinion, somewhat flawed.
 The dashboard and download provide a count `All Individuals Tested` for each day, this is not all individuals tested on that day, but the total of individuals who were last tested on that day.
 So, if I have been tested twice, once in September 2020 and once in March 2021, then I was counted in the September figures up until March, when my count was moved to the March numbers.

 In addition, the daily tests reported can be considered incomplete for a number of days after the initial report.
 As in many parts of the world, NI data on negative tests moves slower than data on positive tests.
+There's a [blog post](https://codeandnumbers.co.uk/data-dynamics-and-covid-19/) on this topic.

 ## R number

 The DoH publishes [R number estimates](https://www.health-ni.gov.uk/R-Number) once a week.
 The headlines of this report relative to R estimates are presented as is.

+## Deaths

+NISRA publishes [weekly deaths statistics](https://www.nisra.gov.uk/publications/weekly-death-statistics-northern-ireland-2021) when the number of deaths registered in a week is five or more.

 ## Architecture

 The bot is built using AWS infrastructure.
 The architecture is:

 * one 'scraper' for all data sources, running as a Python lambda function scheduled via EventBridge
-* three 'tweeters' for the three types of post, running as Python lambda functions triggered by the scraper when the data changes
+* four 'tweeters' for the four types of post, running as Python lambda functions triggered by the scraper when the data changes
 * an S3 bucket to hold the scraped data
 * an S3 bucket to hold the lambda function code
 * an ECR repository to hold the image for the R number tweeter, which requires PDF extraction